 The process of pooling of financial assetsFinancial AssetsFinancial assets are investment assets whose value derives from a contractual claim on what they represent.
 These are liquid assets because the economic resources or ownership can be converted into a valuable asset such as cash. so that they could be sold to the investors later is called Securitization(we’ll take a deeper look into the process in the later section using examples), done usually by Investment Banks.
 In the process, the lender sells its portfolio of loans to an Investment Bank, which then repackages these loans as a Mortgage-Backed Security (MBS) and then sells it off to other investors after keeping some commission for themselves.

 The different types of ABS are:

-- RMBS are a type of mortgage backed debt securities where the cash flows are derived from residential mortgages.
+- RMBS is a type of mortgage-backed debt securities where the cash flows are derived from residential mortgages.

 - This helps them in getting a higher credit rating as compared to the underlying assets.

 - Institutional investorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
 Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples., including insurance companies, have historically been important investors in RMBS, due in part to the long-term cash flows they provide.

 - RMBS could be issued by federal backed agencies like Fannie Mae and Freddie Mac as well as private institutions like banks.

 Let’s have a look at the structure of RMBS and how they are created: